calumholker/Machine-Learning/README.md

 # Machine-Learning
-Repo for my learning of Machine Learning and creating templates for common machine learning methods and algorithms
+Repo for my learning of Machine Learning and basic implementations of common machine learning methods and algorithms